Isaac-Nai/Isaac-Nai/README.md

 ---

 ## 📌 Projects I'm Working On
-- 📝 **Portfolio Site** – Built with HTML/CSS and VS Code, hosted on GitHub Pages
+- 📝 **Full Stack Web Application** – Birmingham CS Hub built with HTML/CSS,VS Code, hosted on GitHub Pages.
+Also plan on using a python backend with API links for flashcard content.
 - 📊 **Data Visualiser** – Using `pandas` + `matplotlib` to track personal habits

 ---